-The Academic Standards Committee has wide discretion and can impose conditions for readmission after an academic disqualification.
+The Academic Standards Committee has broad discretion and can impose conditions for readmission after an academic disqualification.
 A readmitted student is automatically placed on academic probation.
-Full-time students are typically placed on academic probation for at least the following full academic semester and part-time students are typically placed on academic probation for two consecutive full academic semesters.
-However, probation for any extended period of time may be required as a condition of readmission.
+Full-time students are typically placed on academic probation for at least the following academic semester, and part-time students are usually placed on academic probation for two consecutive full academic semesters.
+However, probation for an extended period may be required as a condition of readmission.
 Students readmitted after academic disqualification may also be assigned to an Academic Improvement Program.

 The Committee may also base readmission on other reasonable conditions to support a readmitted student's success in their legal studies (e.g., repeating courses, taking a leave of absence, changing academic programs, limiting outside work, etc.).
 If it decides to grant a petition, the Committee may allow the student to continue in currently enrolled courses or require the student to drop a course(s).
-A student may be dismissed by the Academic Standards Committee for breaching the conditions of readmission.
+The Academic Standards Committee may dismiss a student for breaching the conditions of readmission.

-Students who fail to meet the conditions of reinstatement will be academically disqualified and will not be eligible to petition the Academic Standards Committee.
+Students who fail to meet the reinstatement conditions will be academically disqualified and not eligible to petition the Academic Standards Committee.
 The academic disqualification will be final, and the student will be withdrawn from the law school.